JimDesu/basis-lang/spec.md

 The split is structurally clean: implicit inhabitation works when the combined concept's contract is fully determined by its parents &mdash; every method the combined concept requires has an implementation through one of the parents.
 When the combined concept adds its own signatures, those need bodies that cannot be derived from the parent-concept implementations alone, so an explicit witness is needed to provide them.

 **Dictionary construction: canonical per tuple.** A combined concept's dictionary reference is a **single pointer**, the same form as any concept dictionary reference (&sect;9.7).
 The dictionary is composed at compile time from parent dictionaries (and, in the with-signatures case, the combined concept's own method bodies), and its **identity is the tuple of parent dictionaries**: one deterministic synthesis per tuple, program-wide &mdash; the tuple-level analogue of &sect;9.5's per-declaration canonicity.
-Under coexistence a `(type, combined concept)` pair no longer determines a composition (different parent-witness choices yield different tuples); the per-tuple rule is what keeps pointer identity on dictionaries decisive for *composed* dictionaries exactly as for simple ones, which the annotation, unification, and narrowing machinery (&sect;9.22&ndash;&sect;9.23, &sect;7.14) requires.
+Under coexistence a `(type, combined concept)` pair does not by itself determine a composition (different parent-witness choices yield different tuples); the per-tuple rule is what keeps pointer identity on dictionaries decisive for *composed* dictionaries exactly as for simple ones, which the annotation, unification, and narrowing machinery (&sect;9.20&ndash;&sect;9.21, &sect;7.14) requires.
 The spec does not prescribe the dictionary's internal layout, only that the reference is a single pointer regardless of layout.

 The combined-concept form composes recursively: a concept composed of `C1, C2, C3` declares a member type must satisfy all three; combinations of combined concepts work the same way, with the conjunction flattening at the dictionary-composition step.
 The implicit-inhabitation rule applies at each level of composition: a pure-conjunction combined concept chains implicit inhabitation through its parents.
 A pure conjunction wishing to declare a canonical default family for its *composed* pair (&sect;9.1) may carry a minimal body containing only that `.witness` item; the conjunction remains "pure" for implicit-inhabitation purposes, since the item adds no signatures.